nguyensjsu/sp18-281-avengers/Project_documentation/Communication_Raghvendra_Dixit.md

 * There were some chnages in the Design patterns as well which also needs to be communicated and conveyed within team , that was well established and taken care.
 * Difference in two Database was one problem , but since due to continous exchnages of thoughts and knowledge shairing within the team helped us to cross that barrier as well.
 * In this week team was almost done with their CRUD(GET/POST/UPDATE/DELETE) APIs well functionaing.

+## Week 6
+* Thsi week was our last week which was very crucial, as we have to create the UI and Integrate every microservice we built.
+* Since we were good in planning and due to strong communication within team things progressed smoothly, we created the UI in Nodejs and also implemented flavor of Bloc-chain in our app.
+* Since there was lot of integration and the attributes passing from one microservice to another was actually in picture, which requires a lot of co-ordination, that why we thought uninamously to decide on some common library working hours and we sat and worked in close knit group, Libraryas a place and whiteboard as our brainstorming board served our purpose for group meetings, which helped in delivering what we intended.